Scott Weingarten, M.D., MPH

 Chief Clinical and Innovation Officer

 After graduating from UCLA’s medical school, Dr. Weingarten completed his internship, residency and fellowship in internal medicine at Cedars-Sinai.
+He completed his M.P.H. at UCLA.
 He later participated in a National Center for Health Services Research Fellowship at the RAND/UCLA Center for Health Policy Study.